Why Mendeley + Thetapad?

 Conclusion

-Mendeley + Thetapad provides a smooth citation workflow:
+Mendeley + Thetapad provides a smooth, professional citation workflow:

 - Collect references with Mendeley browser extension

-Set it up once, and citations become effortless for every paper you write.
+Set it up once, maintain your library as you research, and citations become effortless for every paper you write.

-For Zotero users, see our companion guide on Zotero + Thetapad integration.
+For Zotero users, see our companion guide on Zotero + Better BibTeX + Thetapad integration.